-Yes, it is annoying that the TSA requires all liquids, aerosols, and gels carried onto an airplane fit into 3.4-ounce bottles in a 1-quart bag.
-But there’s one positive thing about that rule: it forces you to pack lighter.
+While the TSA requires that all liquids, aerosols, and gels carried onto an airplane fit into 3.4-ounce bottles in a 1-quart bag, there’s one positive thing about that rule: It forces you to pack lighter.

-If allowed to bring your entire shelf of hair and makeup products with you, you might be carrying 5-10 extra pounds of stuff you don't need.
+If allowed to bring your entire shelf of hair and makeup products with you, you might be carrying five or more pounds of stuff you don't need.
 But the space and weight requirements do pose a challenge if you’re not checking a bag and must carry your toiletries onto the plane with you.

 1. Pare Down Your Routine

 Packing light starts with deciding what you can live without.
-Think about products that do several duties.
-There are soaps and lotions you can use for your body and face, shampoos and conditioners in one, lip gloss that doubles as blush, and so on.
-And if you are one of those very lucky people whose skin and hair won’t revolt if you use the beauty products provided by your hotel, even better––use those instead of bringing your own shampoo, conditioner, and lotion.
+When you're traveling, you probably don't need your entire 10-step skincare regimen.
+Instead, bring the essentials: a cleanser, toner, moisturizer, and anything else you need to use daily.
+If you are one of those very lucky people whose skin and hair won’t revolt if you use the beauty products provided by your hotel, even better––use those instead of bringing your own shampoo, conditioner, and lotion.

 2. Buy Travel Size When Possible

 The easiest way to travel with everyday products is to purchase them in the travel sizes sold at drugstores and supermarkets.
 Of course, not every beauty product comes in a miniature version, but if you use a popular brand of shampoo or sunscreen, this can be a convenient option.
 Outside of the drugstore, many upscale brands offer samples that can be used for travel as well.
-When you get a handful of lotion, primer, and fragrance samples next time you're at Sephora, stash them for your next trip.
+When you get a handful of lotion, primer, and other samples next time you're at Sephora, stash them for your next trip.

 3. Create Your Own When You Can't Buy Travel Size